sensundi/lesson-two/slides/CLASS.md

 Tuples can express their "relation" to other truths.

 ---

 ### Benefits

-Users declare the information to store, and what to retrieve, and the DBMS takes care of storage, retrieval, etc.
+- Users declare the information to store, and what to retrieve, and the DBMS takes care of storage, retrieval, etc.

-Removes replication of data, avoiding "update anomalies".
+- Removes replication of data, avoiding "update anomalies"

-Data integrity is enforced by the Database Management System (DBMS).
+- Data integrity is enforced by the DBMS, not the application

-The DBMS' configuration is managed the same way as your own data.
+- The DBMS' configuration is managed the same way as your own data

 ---